Haimantika/Haimantika/README.md

 ![edebd27aaf5015034ca452375a3b0969](https://user-images.githubusercontent.com/32809211/87786036-e7cdfa80-c856-11ea-9190-f4106d1fbc43.gif)

-- 👩‍💻 Developer Advocate at Hashnode.
+- 👩‍💻 Developer Advocate at DigitalOcean.
 Have previously worked at Appwrite and Microsoft.
 - 👯 All things frontend, GenAI and DevRel.
 You can find some of my many weekend projects and tech blogs in [haimantika.dev](https://haimantika.dev/#home).
 - 🔍 If you want to know more, go to your terminal and type `npx hello-haimantika` and if you are lazy, just find more on [haimantika.com](https://haimantika.com/)